-- (c) A casual employee will be paid a minimum of two hours pay for each engagement. - (d) A casual employee will be paid shift allowances calculated on the minimum rate of pay excluding the casual loading with the casual loading component then added to the penalty rate of pay.
+- (c) A casual employee will be paid a minimum of two hours pay for each engagement. - (d) A casual employee will be paid shift allowances and Saturday and Sunday rates calculated on the minimum rate of pay applicable to their classification and pay point, excluding the casual loading with the casual loading component then added to the penalty rate of pay.